Defending against Backdoor Attacks via Module Switching: Additional Experiment Setup

 \subsection{Defense Baselines}

-We evaluate seven defensive approaches across text and vision domains: three model-merging techniques common to both domains, plus two domain-specific data purification methods for each—one applied during training and another during inference.
+As discussed in~\Cref{sec:setup}, we evaluate seven defensive approaches across text and vision domains: three model-merging techniques common to both domains, plus two domain-specific data purification methods for each--one applied during training and another during inference.

 The three model-merging methods are: (1) \textbf{TIES}~\citep{yadav2024ties}, (2) \textbf{DARE}~\citep{yu2024language}, and (3) \textbf{WAG}~\citep{arora-etal-2024-heres}.
 These methods are chosen because they are applicable to both text and vision domains, do not rely on assumptions about backdoor priors, and eliminate the need for large-scale proxy clean or compromised data used for model purification or retraining.
 Their alignment with our setting makes them suitable for comparison.
 For conventional baselines, we use \textbf{Z-Def.}~\citep{he-etal-2023-mitigating} and \textbf{ONION}~\citep{qi-etal-2021-onion} in the text domain, which detect outlier trigger words during training and testing, respectively.
 For the vision domain, we select \textbf{CutMix}~\citep{yun2019cutmix} and \textbf{ShrinkPad}~\citep{li2021backdoor}.
 CutMix mitigates backdoor attacks by mixing image patches, disrupting the spatial integrity of triggers.
 ShrinkPad defends by shrinking the image and padding it, altering trigger placement, and reducing its effectiveness.
 For the vision domain, we use the BackdoorBox toolkit~\citep{li2023backdoorbox} to apply these defenses.
 Specifically, for CutMix, we use 30 epochs to repair the model.
 While these well-established methods are representative in terms of usage and performance, their dependence on data access may limit practicality in some scenarios.
 All baseline methods use their open-source codebases with default hyperparameters.